 First define some variables to unclutter eventual CLI commands:

-The below example selects all available kernels that are compatible with either Ubuntu 14.04 (Trusty) and Ubuntu 16.04 (Xenial) for the amd64 architecture, resulting in a download of approximately 3.1 GB.
-The second command mirrors the bootloaders.
+The below example is a good choice for the year 2016.
+It selects all available kernels that are compatible with either Ubuntu 14.04 (Trusty) and Ubuntu 16.04 (Xenial) for the amd64 architecture, representing a download of approximately 2.3 GB:

 To know in advance what the